MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/queue-entities.md

 <a name="BKMK_Enabling"></a>
 ## Enable entities for queues
  To enable a customizable entity (`EntityMetadata.IsCustomizable = true`) for queues, use the <xref:Microsoft.Xrm.Sdk.Messages.UpdateEntityRequest> message to set the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsValidForQueue> attribute to `true`.
-For a list of customizable entities, see [Which Entities are Customizable?](which-entities-are-customizable.md).
 The queue entity and the queue item entity are customizable entities, but they cannot be enabled for queues.

- The following list contains default queue-enabled entities in [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)]:
+ The following list contains default queue-enabled entities in Common Data Service (CDS) for Apps:

 -   Appointment